obewan/DON/README.md

-# DON
-### Data Object Notation
+# Data Object Notation
 ### ** DRAFT **

-DON, the Data Object Notation, take best parts of XML, DTD, XSD, JSON and SQL constraints, for a textual file format that offer data description, constraints, portability, easy use and reading.
+The Data Object Notation (DON), take best parts of XML, DTD, XSD and JSON, for a textual file format that offer data description, constraints, portability, easy use and reading.

 Features :